 They’re open from sunrise to sunset, so Haulover is a great option for a full or half-day trip.
 Keep in mind also that they don’t allow inflatable tubes or rafts.

 Española Way is always a good bet for good restaurants.
 Many places have outdoor seating in adorable pedestrian alleyways.
 I recommend avoiding the restaurants along Ocean Drive—the ones that have all the hosts and hostesses trying to get you to come in.

 In my experience, these places pump out low quality food and charge too much for it.
 You are better off venturing a little farther inland from the beach.

 My friends and I enjoyed cocktails and a fantastic gourmet lunch at La Côte.
-The restaurant is outside within the Fontaine Bleau Miami Beach hotel.
-Our good friend Derek is the sous chef, and we were delighted with all his entree recommendations.
+The restaurant is outside within the Fontainebleau hotel.
+Our good friend Derek was the sous chef that day, and we were delighted with all his entrée recommendations.

 Alternatively, you can grab a delicious and informal dinner in Little Havana.
 Make sure to walk down Calle Ocho, the famous stretch of Little Havana.
 Here you’ll find the Calle Ocho Walk of Fame, where Cuban pop stars have their own stars of tribute in the sidewalks.

 Perusing the streets and seeing older men playing cards while smoking cigars in this small neighborhood was so entertaining!
 It was quite a cultural experience as well.
 I stopped in a small diner and had some authentic Cuban food.